cfrydenlund01/earCrawler/README.md

 - `--model-path` – override the HF model or local directory.
 - `--data-file` – bypass the manifest and point directly at a JSONL file.
 - `--out-json`, `--out-md` – customize output locations under `dist\eval\`.
+- `--explainability-artifacts` – in addition to the normal summary, assert the metrics cover every task in the dataset and write `dist\eval\<stem>.evidence.json` with the aggregated doc spans, KG nodes, and KG paths observed during the run (useful when auditing explainability payloads).
+- `--min-accuracy` / `--min-label-accuracy` – optional thresholds that keep the artefacts but cause the command to exit non-zero if the run regresses below the specified target (handy for release-specific gates).

+To log the results in `Research/decision_log.md`, run `python scripts/eval/log_eval_summary.py dist/eval/*.json` to emit a markdown-ready set of bullet points for all benchmark outputs in one go.
+This helper accepts one or many metrics files, making it easy to paste consolidated summaries into the research log.

 These outputs are suitable for CI artefacts and for logging Phase E endpoints in `Research/decision_log.md`.